Cooler temperatures for Thursday

 NEW YORK — After a relatively hot and muggy Wednesday, a frontal boundary will cross through the region bringing cooler air on Thursday.

-It will be a gorgeous Wednesday night.
-Skies will be generally clear for much of the night and the humidity will be dropping.
-Expect temperatures to be in the 60s.

-The frontal boundary that passes Wednesday night will stall just to the south on Thursday.
+The frontal boundary that passed Wednesday night will stall just to the south on Thursday.
 As a result, clouds will be on the increase during the day.
-An easterly wind will keep temperatures at around 80 degrees.
+An easterly wind will keep temperatures in the low 80s.

 A wave a low pressure will ride along the frontal boundary bringing the chance of some showers on Friday.
 Expect highs to be around 80 degrees.